cicada-lang/xvm/README.md

 # XVM

-XVM is a 64-bit virtual machine with tagged value.
+XVM is an extensible 64-bit virtual machine with tagged value.

 ## Usage